Ever walk up to one of those booths at the mall to buy a new phone? Don’t you just hate the pressure that those people try to put on you?

 Use the 89/11 rule to create content and promotions correctly

 Let me tell you another reason why this content marketing ratio works really well.
-When you spend so much time with your readers, you will naturally get to know them and their needs… and as you learn more and more about their needs you can start thinking of products to offer them.
+When you spend this much time with your readers, you will naturally get to know them and their needs.
+As you learn more and more about their needs, you will start thinking of products to offer them.

 Use this often-neglected content marketing tool

 Another very important feature of your content marketing plan is the email autoresponder.
 The email autoresponder allows you to create a tailored email sequence to readers who subscribe.
 In other words, the 1,000th subscriber has the same experience as the first.

 What’s nice about the email autoresponder is that you can promote your very best stuff in a sequence of emails.
 It could be 7 or 30 emails long.
 And the nice part about the autoresponder is that it works even when you are not around.
 So, if you get sick or go on vacation, the email autoresponder is still working for you.